medusajs/medusa/docs/content/add-plugins/segment.md

 ### Medusa Server

-It is assumed you already have a Medusa server installed.
-If not, please follow the [Quickstart guide](../quickstart/quick-start.mdx) to get started in minutes.
+It is assumed you already have a Medusa backend installed.
+If not, please follow the [Quickstart guide](../core/backend/install.mdx) to get started in minutes.

-In addition, make sure to have Redis installed and configured with your Medusa server.
+In addition, make sure to have Redis installed and configured with your Medusa backend.
 If not, follow [this documentation](../tutorial/0-set-up-your-development-environment.mdx#redis) to install Redis and then [configure it](../usage/configurations.md#redis).

 ### Segment Account